 Chelsea vs Tottenham: Check out LiveScore's combined XI

-We are lining up in a 3-4-3 formation.
-Remember to let us know what you think of our team on social media.
+Read on to find out who makes our team and be sure to let us know what you think of our selections on social media.

 Goalkeeper: Edouard Mendy (Chelsea)

 Senegal international Edouard Mendy has been a revelation since joining Chelsea at the start of last season and just pips unfortunate Spurs captain Hugo Lloris to a place in this team.

 The 29-year-old played a starring role in helping his side lift the Champions League last season — earning him the UEFA Champions League Goalkeeper of the Season award — and he has been in similarly superb form this campaign.